Tambena Consulting

 Automating Port Detection with a Script

-If you frequently need to check PostgreSQL’s port, consider using a script to automate this.
-Here’s an example of a Bash script for Linux/macOS:
+If you frequently need to check PostgreSQL’s port, consider using a script to automate this process.

 #!/bin/bash